gazafree/gazafree.github.io/README.md

 - Introduced three new algorithms for Arabic character replacement.
 - Integrated an additional algorithm for random padding generation.
 - Database now boasts over 700 arabic keywords.
+- Database now boasts over 500 english keywords.
+- More keywords support and cleanup is in progress